textpattern/textpattern/README.md

 ## Upgrade Textpattern

-Please see [README.txt](https://github.com/textpattern/textpattern/blob/main/README.txt) for details on upgrading Textpattern.
+Please see [UPGRADE.txt](https://github.com/textpattern/textpattern/blob/main/UPGRADE.txt) for details on upgrading Textpattern.

 ## Help and Support

 The [Textpattern support forum](https://forum.textpattern.com) is home to a friendly and helpful community of Textpattern users and experts.
-Textpattern also has a social network presence on [Twitter](https://textpattern.com/@textpattern).
+Textpattern also has a social network presence on [Mastodon](https://textpattern.com/mastodon) and [X](https://textpattern.com/x).

 ## Development